Skip to content Skip to main navigation Report an accessibility issue

 • All employees will appear under the probationary review drop-down, however, those not eligible will be greyed out and labeled “not eligible” since they are not in their 6-month window.

-To foster year-round performance discussion, Human Resources (HR), along with campus partners, is developing a Staff Performance Daily Series.
+To foster year-round performance discussion, Human Resources (HR), along with campus partners, offers a Staff Performance Daily Series.
 The purpose of this series is to provide knowledge, resources, and support for the staff performance review experience… from the technical to the practical.
 The series can be taken in its entirety for a comprehensive view of the staff performance review process and ongoing performance dialogues at UTK, or a la carte, as on-demand refresher courses.

-Virtual sessions are now available with a focus on employees, leadership, and also Diversity, Engagement, and Inclusion in our everyday work.
-Registration is now open in K@TE and will close the business day prior to each scheduled session.
-To register, visit K@TE and select UT Faculty and Staff, then select My UTK@TE Learning.
+Virtual sessions covering the staff performance review are available for employees and leadership.
+Registration is now open in K@TE – to register, visit K@TE and select UT Faculty and Staff, then select My UTK@TE Learning.
 From the home screen type the session title or topic of interest into the search bar.
 Note there may be multiple dates for each session, select the date that works best for your schedule.

 Series Sessions